tomblomfield/battleship/README.md

 A couple of very basic players are supplied: `StupidPlayer` puts all its ships in a corner and guesses at random (often wasting turns by repeating itself).
-`Human Player` asks for input via the console.
+`HumanPlayer` asks for input via the console.